Evercoder/culori/docs/color-spaces.md

 | `c`     | `[0, 176.956]`≈ | Chroma      |
 | `h`     | `[0, 360)`      | Hue         |

-Serialized as `color(--lchuv l c h / alpha)`.
+Serialized as `color(--lchuv l c h)`, with the `none` keyword for any missing color channel.
+An explicit `alpha < 1` is included as ` / alpha`.

 ### DIN99 Lab / LCh

-The [DIN99][din99o] color space "squishes" the CIELAB D65 color space to obtain an [effective color difference](#culoriDifferenceDin99o) metric that can be expressed as a simple Euclidean distance.
+The [DIN99](https://de.wikipedia.org/wiki/DIN99-Farbraum) color space "squishes" the CIELAB D65 color space to obtain an [effective color difference](#culoriDifferenceDin99o) metric that can be expressed as a simple Euclidean distance.
 The latest iteration of the the standard, DIN99o, is available in Cartesian (`dlab`) and plar (`dlch`) form.

 > ["Industrial Color Physics"](https://www.springer.com/us/book/9781441911964), Georg A. Klein, Springer (2010)